 Google Analytics 4 Integration

 The first step to getting acquainted with GA4 property is implementing it on your online store.
 Google Analytics 4 collects event-based data from both websites and apps.
-If you are a Shopify merchant and have not integrated it yet, kindly complete the integration process to keep up with the update.
+If you are a Shopify merchant and have not integrated it yet, kindly complete the integration process to keep up with the updates.

 Difference between Universal Analytics (UA) and Google Analytics 4 (GA4) tracking

 As you prepare for Google Analytics 4, you might compare it against Universal Analytics.
-And based on this, one common concern that most merchants come forward with is that the data they had in UA doesn’t match the ones they see in the GA4 setup.
+Based on this, one common concern that most merchants come forward with is that the data they had in UA doesn’t match the ones they see in the GA4 setup.
 It happens because there are differences in how Universal Analytics (UA) and Google Analytics 4 (GA4) track and report data.
 These points help you understand what to compare and what not to compare.

 – Session Definition